Todd812/nws-alert-map/README.md

 View Demo: https://www.stormsalert.com/dashboards/usweatherdashboard/allweatheralertsmap

+## Basemap and NWS API codes

+Feel free to change the basemap inside the code.
+You MUST make sure to attribute correctly in order to use the basemap.
+You are required to add in correct user-agent headers including your contact email for the NWS calls on line 1176.

 ## Features

 - **Real-time NWS Alerts** – Fetches active alerts directly from the official NWS API (`api.weather.gov`)